Rumindu/my-notes/mark-down/mark-down.md

 -----------------------------------------------

 <!-- OL -->
-**here only 1 is enter in .md file but output preview relevent order**
+**here only 1 is enter in .md file but output preview relevant order**
 1. Item 1
 1. Item 2
 1. Item 3